benfreking123/IllumineProject/Spirituality/New/Main/God.md

 - - -
 Everything

+The reason for the name is that my everything includes the lucid and astral

 The totality of all [[Astral Realm|Astral Realms]]

 Need a name for the smaller ‘god’ of just the [[Lucid Realm|Lucid Realms]] & [[Material Realm]]